-The ExB RMC has oversight for Reputational Risk management and has appointed the Financial Risk Committee ('FRC') responsible for appetite, and the Group Client Risk Committee ('GCRC') and Divisional Client Risk Committees ('DCRCs') responsible for client onboarding, transactions and investment reviews.
+The ExB RMC has oversight for Reputational Risk management and has appointed the CS Non-Financial Risk & Resilience Committee ('NFRRC') responsible for appetite, reporting, and controls, and the Group Client Risk Committee ('GCRC') and Divisional Client Risk Committees ('DCRCs') responsible for client onboarding, transactions and investment reviews.
 Reputational Risk Management consists of a Reputational Risk Framework function and divisional/ regional Reputational risk offices supporting the RRRP.

 Reputational Risk Approvers ("RRAs") are subject matter experts and senior risk managers independent from the business.
-All RRA decisions in the RRRP are predicated on the relevant Divisional Approver's ("DA") review and approval.
+All RRA decisions in the RRRP are predicated on the relevant Divisional Approver's ('DA') review and approval.
 The RRA is responsible for holistically assessing whether the identified reputational risks and the mitigation presented by the business (and other support areas) is acceptable and the proposed activity is within the Bank's risk appetite for reputational risk.
+From a UK perspective, DAs are aligned to the appropriate Senior Manager under the UK SMR, and have a supervisory responsibility to be accountable for the business booked out of their division into the UK legal entities.

-The RRA may also escalate a submission to the IB EMEA Divisional Client Risk Committee ('DCRC') or Group Client Risk Committee ('GCRC') based on the applicable DCRC / GCRC escalation criteria, or at their discretion.
+The RRA may also escalate a submission to the CS Global IB Divisional Client Risk Committee ('DCRC') or Group Client Risk Committee ('GCRC') based on the applicable DCRC / GCRC escalation criteria, or at their discretion.
 The DCRC is comprised of senior regional management from the divisions, corporate functions and CSS(E)L entity management.
 Clients deemed to carry the highest compliance and reputational risks are escalated to the GCRC.
 Once a submission has been escalated, the final decision cannot be taken until the escalation process has been concluded.